GodotModding/gmlwiki/docs/guides/integration/mod_loader_options.md

 ## Feature Override Options (Feature Tags)
-*Introduced in v6.2.0*
+!!! inline end abstract "Available since"
+    6.2.0

 If you have a specific feature tag that should use different settings, you can set them as a key-value pair here.
-The most common use case is to use different settings when in the editor - using the `editor` tag - that's why it is already set as an override by default.
+The most common use case is to use different settings when in the editor - using the `editor` tag - that's why it is already added as an override by default.

 Another use case is managing multiple release platforms - Steam and others.
 In that case, you would define a custom feature tag for steam, add it as override and enable steam workshop in the corresponding options.
-Of course you can also use steam workshop as default and disable it otherwise though.
+Of course, you can also use steam workshop as default and disable it otherwise.

 To add another override, add a new entry to the dictionary.
 - Select `String` as type for the key and enter one of [Godot's feature tags](https://docs.godotengine.org/en/3.5/tutorials/export/feature_tags.html) or one you have defined yourself.
 - Select `Resource` as type for the value and drag one of the available `ModLoaderOptionsProfile` resources into the field.

-???+ note
-     Be careful with "overlapping" feature tags.
+!!! warning "Be careful with "overlapping" feature tags."

      Since dictionaries are not ordered, we cannot guarantee the order of two overrides being applied.
-If, for example both Windows and release define an override, the result is not predictable.
+     If, for example both "Windows" and "release" define an override, the result is not predictable on platforms where both tags apply.